SergeMerzliakov/go-weather-server/README.md

 ## Things To Improve

-* Needs more unit and integration Tests
+* Needs more unit and integration tests
-* used dep for dependency management and not go modules
+* Used dep for dependency management, and not modules
-* environment specific configuration, possibly dynamically determined
+* Environment specific configuration, possibly dynamically determined
 * API spec (such as OpenAPI or Swagger)
-* sample postman collections would be nice
+* Sample Postman collections would be nice